T4Man/angular_rest_api/README.md

 Adding a new band or new song will make a POST request and add a document in MongoDB.
 Edit will make a PUT request to modify the document.
 "Remove this band" and "Remove this song" will make a DELETE request and the document will be removed from MongoDB.
 If you change your mind during an edit and click the 'clear' button before clicking the 'update' button the document and the list item will not be changed.

+##For testing only without manually starting servers.

+###For all tests (includes end to end and linter)

+1. Navigate to the client folder and type 'gulp'.
+2. When all tests complete, press 'control C' to close the Selenium server.

+###For end to end testing only

+1. Navigate to the client folder and type 'gulp protractor:test'.
+2. When all tests complete, press 'control C' to close the Selenium server.